hadassa-menachem/InTouch/README.md

 Capabilities:

-Like posts
+Like post

-Add comments (including emojis)
+Add comment (including emojis)

-Save posts
+Save post

+View post summary - User can view a short summary of the post content automatically generated using artificial intelligence.

 Navigate to users’ profiles